chef/chef/docs/dev/design_documents/data_collector.md

 This works for chef-clients, which are configured to hit a Chef server, but use a custom non-Chef-Automate endpoint for reporting, or for chef-solo/zero users.

-XXX: There is also the `Chef::Config[:data_collector][:output_locations] = { uri: [ "https://chef.acme.local/myendpoint.html" ] }` method -- which will behave
+XXX: There is also the `Chef::Config[:data_collector][:output_locations] = { uri: [ "https://chef.acme.local/myendpoint.html" ] }` method, which will behave differently, particularly on non-chef-solo use cases.
-differently, particularly on non-chef-solo use cases.
-In that case, the Data Collector `server_url` will still be automatically derived from the `chef_server_url` and the Data Collector will attempt to contact that endpoint, but with the token being supplied it will use that and will not use Chef Server authentication, and the server should 403 back, and if `raise_on_failure` is left to the default of false then it will simply drop that failure and continue without raising, which will appear to work, and output will be send to the configured `output_locations`.
-Note that the presence of a token flips all external URIs to using the token so that it is **not** possible to use this feature to talk to both a Chef Automate endpoint and a custom URI reporting endpoint (which would seem to be the most useful of an incredibly marginally useful feature and it does not work).
+In that case, the Data Collector `server_url` will still be automatically derived from the `chef_server_url` and the Data Collector will attempt to contact that endpoint.
+But with the token being supplied, the Data Collector will use that token and will not use Chef Server authentication.
+Thus, the server should 403 back.
+Also, if `raise_on_failure` is left to the default of `false`, then the Data Collector will simply drop that failure and continue without raising, which will appear to work, and output will be send to the configured `output_locations`.
+Note that the presence of a token flips all external URIs to using the token.
+So it is **not** possible to use this feature to talk to both a Chef Automate endpoint and a custom URI reporting endpoint.
+This would seem to be the most useful of an incredibly marginally useful feature and it does not work.
 But given how hopelessly complicated this is, the recommendation is to use the `server_url` and to avoid using any `url` options in the `output_locations` since that feature is fairly poorly designed at this point in time.

 ### Resiliency to Failures

 The Data Collector in Chef >= 15.0 is resilient to failures that occur anywhere in the main loop of the `Chef::Client#run` method.
-In order to do this there is a lot of defensive coding around internal data structures that may be `nil`. (e.g. failures before the node is loaded will result in the node being nil).
-The spec tests for the Data Collector now run through a large sequence of events (which must, unfortunately, be manually kept in sync with the events in the Chef::Client if those events are ever 'moved' around) which should catch any issues in the Data Collector with early failures.
+In order to do this, there is a lot of defensive coding around internal data structures that may be `nil`. (e.g. failures before the node is loaded will result in the node being nil.)
+The spec tests for the Data Collector now run through a large sequence of events -- which must, unfortunately, be manually kept in sync with the events in the Chef::Client if those events are ever 'moved' around -- which should catch any issues in the Data Collector with early failures.
 The specs should also serve as documentation for what the messages will look like under different failure conditions.
-The goal was to keep the format of the messages to look as near as possible to the same schema as possible even in the presence of failures.
-But some data structures will be entirely empty.
+The goal was to keep the format of the messages to look as near as possible to the same schema as possible, even in the presence of failures, but some data structures will be entirely empty.

-When the Data Collector fails extraordinarily early it still sends both a start and an end message.
+When the Data Collector fails extraordinarily early, it still sends both a start and an end message.
 This will happen if it fails so early that it would not normally have sent a start message.

 ### Decision to Be Enabled

 This is complicated due to over-design and is encapsulated in the `#should_be_enabled?` method and the ConfigValidation module.
 The `#should_be_enabled?` message and
-ConfigValidation should probably be merged into one renamed Config module to isolate the concern of processing the Chef::Config options and doing the correct thing.
+ConfigValidation should probably be merged into one renamed Config module to isolate the concern of processing the Chef::Config options and of doing the correct thing.

 ### Run Start and Run End Message modules

 These are separated out into their own modules, which are very deliberately not mixed into the main Data Collector.
 They use the Data Collector and Action Collection public interfaces.
 They are stateless themselves.
 This keeps the collaboration between them and the Data Collector very easy to understand.
 The start message is relatively simple and straightforwards.
 The complication of the end message is mostly due to walking through the Action Collection and all the collected action records from the entire run, along with a lot of defensive programming to deal with early errors.

 ### Relevant Event Sequence